JCall-Engineer/blog/src/writeups/proving-bad-luck.md

 - $(75, 10) \xrightarrow{T} (74, 9)$
 - $(75, 10) \xrightarrow{L} (73, 10)$

+This branching continues from every state until someone runs out of troops.
+From `(75, 8)` you'd have three more branches, and from `(74, 9)` three more, and so on.
+The full map grows enormous very quickly --- making computationally solving this still appealing compared to doing it by hand.

 To calculate probabilities, we trace paths through this network.
 As we travel from one node to the next, we multiply the probability weight of each edge we cross - just like adding up travel times on a road trip.
 To find the total probability of reaching a destination, we sum this product over all possible paths that lead there.

-One problem: naively traversing this DAG by enumerating every path is $O(3^{A+D})$ (3 edges from every node, A+D depth) because there are **multiple** paths from `(75, 10)` to any destination that require revisiting nodes many times to sum over all paths (yes, dynamic programming could handle this, but hold your pitchforks --- I'm leading somewhere better).
+One problem: if we tried to trace every possible path through this DAG --- even computationally ---, the number of paths explodes exponentially: 3 choices at (almost) every step, repeated over 85 total troops --- in computer science terms, this is $O(3^{A+D})$ time complexity.We'd need to enumerate roughly $3^{85} \approx 3.6 \times 10^{40}$ paths, many visiting the same states repeatedly.
+Yes, dynamic programming could handle this, but hold your pitchforks --- I'm leading somewhere better.
 I actually implemented the naive approach before realizing how ridiculous it was and that it was never going to finish.
 But the conceptualization of this DAG still helps us develop a mathematical model for it.

 We sum over paths until we reach the following boundary transitions: